Jorge Barrié: Politic career

 In 1905, Barrié was deputy mayor of the San Sebastián City Council, and four years later mayor of the city, replacing the Marquis of Rocaverde.
 In 1915, Barrié was a Maurist provincial deputy representing the Patriotic Union for Gipuzkoa, being elected for the district of San Sebastián in May 1915, which was renewed in 1919.

 Barrié was president of the Public Works Commission from 1919 to 1922.
 In 1927 he was appointed member of the Primoriverista National Assembly in its "communications and land, sea and air transportation" section.

 In 1914, Barrié was appointed gentleman of His Majesty.

-Other endavours
+Other endeavours

 Barrié was a person of multiple activities, being the president of the Villabona Paper Mill and an advisor of both the Tram Company and of the Electra Irún-Endar.
 He was also the CEO of Transatlántica Española, and he belonged to the Board of the Chamber of Commerce, Industry and Navigation, to the Works Board of the Port of Pasajes; consignee of ships and warehouseman of coal in Pasajes.
 Where he worked most intensely, however, was in the coal mines, being manager, delegate, and vice president of the Coto de Aller mines, in Asturias, and manager of the Orbó mines, in Palencia.

 In all these companies, Barrié carried out extraordinary social work, to the point of having the support of the miners even during the Asturian Revolution.